Back pain: Diagnosis

 Initial assessment of back pain consists of a history and physical examination.
 Important characterizing features of back pain include location, duration, severity, history of prior back pain and possible trauma.
 Other important components of the patient history include age, physical trauma, prior history of cancer, fever, weight loss, urinary incontinence, progressive weakness or expanding sensory changes, which can indicate a medically urgent condition.

 Physical examination of the back should assess for posture and deformities.
 Pain elicited by palpating certain structures may be helpful in localizing the affected area.
 A neurologic exam is needed to assess for changes in gait, sensation and motor function.

 Determining if there are radicular symptoms, such as pain, numbness or weakness that radiate down limbs, is important for differentiating between central and peripheral causes of back pain.
 The straight leg test is a maneuver used to determine the presence of lumbosacral radiculopathy, which occurs when there is irritation in the nerve root that causes neurologic symptoms such as numbness and tingling.
 Non-radicular back pain is most commonly caused by injury to the spinal muscles or ligaments, degenerative spinal disease or a herniated disc.
 Disc herniation and foraminal stenosis are the most common causes of radiculopathy.

 Imaging of the spine and laboratory tests is not recommended during the acute phase.
 This assumes that there is no reason to expect that the patient has an underlying problem.
 In most cases, the pain subsides naturally after several weeks.
 People who seek diagnosis through imaging are typically less likely to receive a better outcome than are those who wait for the condition to resolve.

 Imaging

 Magnetic resonance imaging (MRI) is the preferred modality for the evaluation of back pain and visualization of bone, soft tissue, nerves and ligaments.
 X-rays are a less costly initial option offered to patients with a low clinical suspicion of infection or malignancy, and they are combined with laboratory studies for interpretation.

-Imaging is not needed for the majority of patients with back pain.
+Imaging is not warranted for most patients with acute back pain.
+Without signs and symptoms indicating a serious underlying condition, imaging does not improve clinical outcomes in these patients.
+Four to six weeks of treatment is appropriate before consideration of imaging studies.
+If a serious condition is suspected, MRI is usually most appropriate.
+Computed tomography is an alternative if MRI is contraindicated or unavailable.
 In cases of acute back pain, MRI is recommended for those with major risk factors or clinical suspicion of cancer, spinal infection or severe progressive neurological deficits.
 For patients with subacute to chronic back pain, MRI is recommended if minor risk factors exist for cancer, ankylosing spondylitis or vertebral compression fracture, or if significant trauma or symptomatic spinal stenosis is present.

 Early imaging studies during the acute phase do not improve care or prognosis.
 Imaging findings are not correlated with severity or outcome.